Introduction to SQL - 2 day course

 - Outer Joins

-- Non standard table join syntax
+- Non standard table join SQL syntax

 - Non-equijoins